 Using the fridge to keep your starter is a great way to save waste and time when you don’t bake daily.
 It’s the perfect environment for home bakers to store their sourdough starter!
 But is a starter ok to use straight away?
 Let’s see if we can use a sourdough starter straight from the fridge.

 You can use your starter straight from the fridge, providing it’s active.
 An old starter or one that’s not been fed for a while will need refreshing before use to re-activate the yeast and lactic acid bacteria inside.

 Yes, you can use a sourdough starter from the fridge without refreshing it.
-A starter that’s kept in the fridge works just the same as if left on the counter.
+A starter stored in the fridge works just the same as if left on the counter.
 It still rises, although not as high, and it can be a lot slower.
-After feeding we would leave a starter at room temperature for 3-4 hours for the bacteria to multiply.
-As the process is slower in the fridge, we should wait 2-3 days before using.
+After feeding, we would leave a starter at room temperature for 3-4 hours for the bacteria to multiply.
+As the process is slower in the fridge, we should wait 2-3 days before using it.

 A straight-from-fridge starter can make great sourdough bread.
 If the starter has been in the fridge for a day or two, the bread should be similar to a warm starter.
 But if not, the result won’t be quite as good as what a warm starter will make.
 Expect a slower rise, weaker gluten structure, less oven spring and a more acidic aroma.
 These are signs that the starter is weak as it’s exhausted its food supply.